CEHS-research/Quant_I/docs/06-t_test.md

-# 1 SAMPLE T TEST FOR THE MEAN
+# t TEST FOR THE MEAN OF 1 SAMPLE

 **Chapter Links**